qouteall/qouteall-blog/Cognitive-biases.md

 A popular image of survivorship bias:

 ![](./cog_bias/Survivorship-bias.svg)
-In that image, there are places that doesn't have bullet hole.
-The planes that get hit in these places never come back.
+The planes that get hit in critical places never come back, thus don't get included in the stat of bullet holes, forming the regions missing bullet hole in that image.

 Other examples of survivorship bias: